karashiiro/xiv-resources/README.md

 ## Dalamud Plugins: Off-the-books

 The website [XIV Plugins](https://xivplugins.com) has a list of (probably) every single Dalamud plugin and repository on GitHub and a few from other sources.
 This list is automatically generated so it includes plugins and repositories whether or not they are completed or functional.
-Akurosia has a [comprehensive](https://github.com/Akurosia/MyCustomDalamudPluginRepoCollection) of plugin repositories.

 Be aware that Dalamud plugins that are not on the official repository may be absent because they interact with the game in a potentially-detectable manner.
 However, a plugin not being on the official repository is also not guaranteed to interact with the game in a detectable manner.
 Consider asking the author of any untrusted plugin about the potential for detection.